sadzerolol/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model: 🎓 known
+  - Model: u
-  - Modeling: 🎓 known
+  - Modeling: u
   - Subject domain: 🖐️ used
   - Algorithm: 🖐️ used
   - Syntax: 🖐️ used